A geodesic interior-point method for linear optimization over symmetric cones: Introduction

-This paper is organized as follows.
-In Section~\ref{sec:alg}, we give an interior-point method based on the geodesic update~\eqref{eq:geoupdate} and establish its $\bigO(\sqrt{n})$ convergence, log-domain interpretation, scale invariance, and relation to the Nesterov-Todd method.
-We also show its search direction can be found via least-squares methods like many interior-point algorithms~\cite{mj1999study}.
+{\sqrt{\cp}} \paragraph{Outline} This paper is organized as follows.
+Section~\ref{sec:geo} briefly reviews the Riemannian geometry of $\coneName$ and provides a general formula for the geodesic update~\eqref{eq:geoupdate}.
+Section~\ref{sec:alg} gives an IPM based on geodesic updates and establishes its $\bigO(\sqrt{n})$ complexity, log-domain and manifold optimization interpretations, scale invariance, and relation to the Nesterov-Todd method.
+We also show that selection of $(g_x, g_s)$, like selection of a search direction in classical IPMs, reduces to orthogonal projection.
 Since this procedure conservatively tracks the central path, we refer to it as our \emph{short-step} algorithm~\cite{wright1997primal}.
 In Section~\ref{sec:geodesic}, we study connections between geodesic distance and symmetrized Kullback-Leibler divergence, proving key results invoked in our short-step analysis.
-Leveraging this study, we describe a less conservative \emph{long-step} algorithm in Section~\ref{sec:prac} and prove its global convergence and scale invariance; we also discuss construction of feasible points and other implementation issues.
-Finally, Section~\ref{sec:comp} contains computational results illustrating superior performance of the long-step algorithm, despite its weaker theoretical guarantees.
-Background material on Jordan algebras appears in~\Cref{sec:appendix}.
+Leveraging this study, we describe a less conservative \emph{long-step} algorithm in Section~\ref{sec:prac} and prove its global convergence and scale invariance; we also discuss efficient computation of geodesic updates, construction of feasible points, and other implementation issues.
+Finally, Section~\ref{sec:comp} contains computational results and links to an implementation.